Managing Benefits ® 3rd edition combined Foundation and Practitioner course bundle

 • Thorough preparation for the Foundation exam.

-The Practitioner Seminar explores Managing Benefits in greater detail, with exercises, discussions and Practitioner exam preparation sessions.
+The Practitioner Course explores Managing Benefits in greater detail, with exercises, discussions and Practitioner exam preparation sessions.

 Delegates will work through a range of exercises and case studies in order to broaden & deepen their understanding of Managing Benefits and to prepare for the exams.
 There will be homework each evening.